E Commerce Engine Revenue Reporting: Practical Workflow Guide

 Clear ownership reduces friction.
 A simple ownership model:

-• Incident Owner: temporary responder when an exception path triggers.
+- Incident Owner: temporary responder when an escalation path triggers.

 For API and integration best practices, reference specifications like IETF RFC 9110 and the OpenAPI specification.